mehrvarz/tremote_plugin_rpi_gpio/README.md

 # Building the plugin

 TRemote plugins are based on Go Modules.
-You need to use [Go v1.11](https://dl.google.com/go/go1.11.linux-armv6l.tar.gz) (direct dl link) to build TRemote plugins.
+You need to use [Go v1.11](https://dl.google.com/go/go1.11.linux-armv6l.tar.gz) (direct dl link for linux-armv6l) to build TRemote plugins.
 The "go version" command should return "go version go1.11 linux/arm".

 After cloning the repository enter the following command to build the plugin: